Family and Community Programs

-- ARTinstead: In July 2015, we presented a day of activities highlighting the ability of art to address issues of race and social justice, featuring specifically the voices of local African American artist Frank Walker, Native American artist Gerald Cournoyer, Indian American artist Madhavi Reddi, and leading Indigenous Australian artist Tony Albert.
+- ARTinstead: We presented a day of activities highlighting the ability of art to address issues of race and social justice, featuring specifically the voices of local African American artist Frank Walker, Native American artist Gerald Cournoyer, Indian American artist Madhavi Reddi, and leading Indigenous Australian artist Tony Albert.

-- Culture Couture: In March 2016, we showcased the latest in Indigenous Australian textiles and fashion alongside student fashion designs in a fashion performance at Charlottesville’s Jefferson Theater.
+- Culture Couture: We showcased the latest in Indigenous Australian textiles and fashion alongside student fashion designs in a fashion performance at Charlottesville’s Jefferson Theater.

-- Dance Showcase: In February 2016 we presented a showcase of Indigenous dancers from NAISDA Dance College.
+- Dance Showcase: We presented a showcase of Indigenous dancers from NAISDA Dance College.

-- First Nations Writers: In September 2015, we hosted five of Australia’s leading Indigenous authors in conversation with two Native American authors for a compelling reading of their recent works.
+- First Nations Writers: We hosted five of Australia’s leading Indigenous authors in conversation with two Native American authors for a compelling reading of their recent works.

-- TEDx: In November 2015, we brought Indigenous Australian artist Judy Watson to discuss her suite of etchings, experimental beds, at TEDx Charlottesville.
+- TEDx: We brought Indigenous Australian artist Judy Watson to discuss her suite of etchings, experimental beds, at TEDx Charlottesville.

-- Virginia Film Festival: In November we bring films made by Indigenous people and Indigenous filmmakers from around the world to the festival.
+- Virginia Film Festival: We bring films made by Indigenous people and Indigenous filmmakers from around the world to the festival whenever possible.

-- William Barton: In February 2014, we brought Australia’s leading didjeridu player, William Barton, and his mother Delmae Barton, for a series of compelling performances, including one in collaboration with the Charlottesville High School Symphony Orchestra.
+- William Barton: We brought Australia’s leading didjeridu player, William Barton, and his mother Delmae Barton, for a series of compelling performances, including one in collaboration with the Charlottesville High School Symphony Orchestra.